devomid/devomid/README.md

 After learning basics of python I switched to JavaScript and Node JS to become a full stack MERN developer which still there is a long way to become a real one.
 But in this path I learnt basics of node JS and Express JS and more of React JS.
 Also Mongo DB, Git and github.
 I started to develope a website named [omiGram](https://github.com/devomid/omiGram.git) as a social media replica of Instagram and X but with more graphical touches to have a special charachter.
 I'm still working on it to make it compelete and also I'm working on deploying and hosting it as realtime website to use by end users.

-Recently I finished working on a desktop app for a company I am working for to check prices of their products based on date and maby other inputs provided by company crews.
+Recently I finished working on a desktop [app](https://github.com/devomid/SSP-Price-Checker.git) for a company I am working for to check prices of their products based on date and other inputs provided by company staff.

 I am trying to design and deploy a portfolio website and also I want to work on desing and making some basic games.